Discover where you should go for your perfect African safari

 Lemurs, Lemurs Everywhere

 Although an incredible 90% of Madagascar’s forests have sadly been destroyed, the flora and fauna of this unique island can be found nowhere else in the world.
-5% of all known plant and animal species can be found here and only here - meaning that it’s more important than ever to protect the country’s 25 national parks and the endemic wildlife species which lives in them.
+5% of all known plant and animal species can be found here and only here - meaning that it’s more important than ever to protect the country’s 25 national parks and the endemic wildlife species which live in them.

 Madagascar’s Best National Parks & Game Reserves